 The Power of Public Sector Unions

-Professor Terry Moe, with Sarah Anzia
+Professor Terry Moe, (with Professor Sarah Anzia, Berkeley)

 The division of labor across students will depend on who we hire and what their skills are.
 One student’s job (and perhaps both) will involve helping us find the kinds of data we are looking for—on, say, pensions or retiree health benefits or state legislation—and then to download the relevant data and create Excel and Stata data sets.
 The “finding” part will often involve internet searches, but it may also involve calling state, county, or city offices, or perhaps public sector unions or nonprofit research organizations, to track down data.
 The creation of data sets will involve working with Excel, so it will help if the student is already familiar with it—although Excel is not difficult to learn.
 The Stata data sets can be generated automatically (via Stat Transfer) from the Excel data sets, so it is not necessary for the student to know Stata in advance of the project.
 But it would be helpful if the student is good on the computer and a fast learner in picking up new skills.
 The other student may engage in similar research activities, so computer skills would be very helpful.
 But this student may well be focusing much more on internet searches that are about the sorts of substantive topics listed above (pensions, etc.)—exploring recent and not-so-recent news stories, reports, and scholarly books and articles, and in general helping us understand what the major issues and developments are and how they have been dealt with in the existing literature.